NFT-com/indexer/cmd/completion-dispatcher/README.md

 # Completion Dispatcher

-The completion dispatcher consumes messages from the completion queue and launches jobs that can add the information for sale events to the graph database.
+The completion dispatcher consumes messages from the completion queue and launches jobs that add sale event information to the graph database.

 ## Command Line Parameters

-The completion dispatcher depends on the graph database to store data and the jobs database to persist job failures.
+The completion dispatcher depends on the graph database to store data and the jobs' database to persist job failures.
-It also requires a NSQ lookup to consume jobs from the completion queue.
+It also requires an NSQ lookup to consume jobs from the completion queue.
 Finally, the Lambda name provides access to the corresponding parsing worker on AWS Lambda.

 ```